sarch25/Python-Trading-Bot/README.md

 ![Screenshot 2024-04-04 100636](https://github.com/sarch25/Python-Trading-Bot/assets/130470960/46482be7-003e-4c70-be09-867a43acc6a5)
 #

-#### The BlockingScheduler from the APScheduler library is configured to execute the trading_job function at specified intervals, running every hour on weekdays (mon-fri) at specific minutes (1, 16, 31, and 46).
 #### Below the code, is a example output that demonstrates a trading transaction, including details such as the order type, instrument (EUR/USD), and the number of units traded.
 This setup ensures trades are executed systematically at predefined times.
+#### The BlockingScheduler from the APScheduler library is configured to execute the trading_job function at specified intervals, running every hour on weekdays (mon-fri) at specific times.

 ![Screenshot 2024-04-17 262850](https://github.com/sarch25/Python-Trading-Bot/assets/130470960/61e368a9-a319-49a8-b7a7-352ea0cac8c0)
+#

-#### The image showcases a Python code snippet that handles trade execution based on signal values.
+#### This snippet of Python code handles trade execution based on signal values.
 If the signal equals 1 (indicating a sell signal), a market order is created to sell 1,000 units of EUR/USD with a take-profit price specified.
-If the signal equals 2 (indicating a buy signal), a market order is created to buy 1,000 units of EUR/USD with a similar take-profit setup.
-The orders are sent via the client.request method, and the response (rv) is printed to verify the transaction details.
+#### If the signal equals 2 (indicating a buy signal), a market order is created to buy 1,000 units of EUR/USD with a similar take-profit setup.
 ![Screenshot 2024-04-07 083030](https://github.com/sarch25/Python-Trading-Bot/assets/130470960/2a0d5b60-4752-40c9-8e98-24ab59ac3439)
+#

-#### This image displays a chart illustrating the trade executed by the trading bot.
-The chart highlights the entry point, as well as the predefined take-profit and stop-loss levels, which were determined based on the bot's signals.
-It provides a visual representation of the trade's execution and risk management strategy.
+#### This is a real time chart illustrating the trade executed by the trading bot!
+The chart shows the entry point, as well as the predefined take-profit and stop-loss levels.
 ![Screenshot 2024-04-07 083556](https://github.com/sarch25/Python-Trading-Bot/assets/130470960/7493874c-af8d-4472-9cb7-3ea65502e604)

-Every screenshot should have some text explaining what the screenshot is about.

-Example below.

-*Ref 1: Network Diagram*
+#